yagikiyoshi/sindo/JSindo/README.md

     - wget : to download files from the Internet
     - unar : to extract 7z files
     - ant  : to compile java source codes, and to build jar files.

   They are available via brew (mac), apt (ubuntu), and yum (centos).

-- Exernal jars will be downloaded to `external_jars` directory, if it doesn't exist.
+- Exernal jars will be downloaded to `external_jars` directory.
     - jogamp (v2.4.0) : https://jogamp.org
     - java3d (v1.6.2) : https://jogamp.org
     - jama   (v1.0.3) : https://math.nist.gov/javanumerics/jama/